 This Sunday I hiked Kaaterskill High Peak — for the 7th time in the last three years– and this completes the Grid for January, which means I have over the last few years managed to summit all thirty-five High Peaks during the month.
 With 286 High Peak ascents now under the belt, my journey toward the completion of the Catskill Grid is 68.1% complete, with only 134 peaks left to go.

-“There’s no rush,” I’ve been counseled by people who are older, wiser, and more experienced, but in any case, we’re getting ahead of ourselves….
+“There’s no rush,” I’ve been counseled by people who are older, wiser, and more experienced.
+But in any case, we’re getting ahead of ourselves — back to KHP….

 The Grid entails climbing the Catskills’ thirty-five high peaks in each calendar month, and on the drive home from the Adirondacks I planned to swing by and knock out Kaaterskill High Peak, one of two climbs left for August.
 But as I pulled into a parking spot on Clum Hill Road, the project seemed suddenly pointless.
 When runners cover ground with no particular training goals in mind, they call these “junk miles,” and now that term seemed like the right description for this hike, whose only purpose was to scratch a name off a list.

 It didn’t help that Kaaterskill is one of my least favorites.
 There’s a long hike in on a wet, rocky path, then you have to cut through the woods to reach a snowmobile trail that’s in truly atrocious condition, and the summit is guarded by steep rock scrambles.
 Clum Hill Road offered a slightly shorter route, but I’d never been here before.